Nomad (magazine)

 Linick and Factor had equal responsibility when it came to deciding what to include in the magazine.
 Factor paid for publication, and the London printers were Villiers Publications, the same firm that printed Lawrence Ferlinghetti's famous City Lights Pocket Poets Series, including Ginsberg's Howl.
-Linick was responsible for all correspondence, solicited manuscripts from poets that he and Factor liked, managed the subscriptions, did the proofreading, and wrote all of the editorials within the magazine and the section on contributors.
+Linick was responsible for all correspondence and solicited manuscripts from poets that he and Factor liked.
+They managed subscriptions, proofread, and wrote all editorials within the magazine and contributor section.

 Among the authors Nomad published, one stands out for his work in law, not poetry.
-Charles Black, who had earned a master's degree in Old and Middle English literature at Yale and wrote a thesis on Percy Bysshe Shelley as a translator of verse, became a teacher of law at Yale.
-He is best known for his role in the historic case Brown v.
+Charles Black, who had earned a master's degree in "Old and Middle English Literature" from Yale University, wrote a thesis on Percy Bysshe Shelley as a translator of verse, and became a teacher of law at Yale.
+He is best known for his role in Brown v.
 Board of Education.

-Linick and Factor published eleven issues, and prepared a twelfth issue, which never appeared.
-The editors' lives outside Nomad had started to demand more time and commitment.
-Linick was completing his doctoral dissertation at UCLA, and married in 1964.
-In the fall of 1964 UCLA gave him a one-year appointment as an instructor in the History Department, which required that he devote extensive time to course preparation.
-He then moved to Michigan State University where he eventually became a tenured professor.
-Factor increased his involvement in the art scene, and then moved into motion pictures.
-The two editors lost touch with each other, before reconnecting and establishing a personal friendship many years later in London, where fortuitously both had moved.
-(Factor died on 15 July 2017.)
+Linick and Factor stopped publishing Nomad after eleven issues.
+A twelfth issue had been prepared, but was never released.